 Nightly from 7:30 p.m. - close

 Plans are based on a weekly allotment of meals.
-There are nineteen meal periods per week—breakfast, lunch, and dinner, Monday through Friday, and brunch & dinner on Saturday and Sunday.
+There are twenty-one meal periods per week—breakfast, lunch, and dinner, Monday through Sunday.
 You are allowed only one meal per meal period.
 You receive your plan’s weekly allotment of meals each Sunday of the semester.
 At the end of the day, Saturday, any unused meals expire and you receive a new allotment of weekly meals.
-All residential high school students are required to be on the 19-meal plan.
+All residential high school students are required to be on the 21-meal plan.
 High School commuter students may sign up for the 10-meal plan or one of the Block Plans listed below.
-High School commuters who are classified as NC residents will be automatically be assigned the 10-meal plan.
+High School commuters who are classified as NC residents will automatically be assigned the 10-meal plan.

 The plans are based on a semester allotment of meals.
-There are nineteen meal periods per week—breakfast, lunch, and dinner, Monday through Friday, and brunch & dinner on Saturday and Sunday.
+There are twenty-one meal periods per week—breakfast, lunch, and dinner, Monday through Sunday.
 You are allowed only one meal per meal period.* You receive your plan’s allotment of meals at the beginning of the semester.
 At the end of the fall semester, any unused meals expire and you receive a new allotment of meals at the beginning of the spring semester.

 All college freshmen and sophomores living in the residence halls must participate in the 300-meal plan.
 In the Bailey Street Apartments, college freshmen and sophomores must be on at least the 175-meal plan.
 College juniors and seniors living in the residence halls may choose to be on either the 300- or the 175-meal plan.
 College juniors and seniors living in the Bailey Street Apartments will not be required to be on a meal plan.
 Students residing in the Centre Stage Apartments regardless of classification will not be required to purchase a meal plan.
 Once you use your allotment of meals for the semester, you’ll have to use cash, Pickle Dollars, Bonus Bucks or purchase a block plan to eat more meals in the dining hall.

-Students who are on either the 19 or 10 meal plans or the 300 or 175-meal plans also receive bonus bucks.
-Bonus Bucks supplement the weekly meals and can be used for purchases in the Pickle Jar or the Dining Hall.
+Students who are on either the 21 or 10 meal plans or the 300 or 175-meal plans also receive bonus bucks.
+Bonus Bucks supplement the weekly meals and can be used for purchases in the Library Café, P.O.D.
+Market, Pickle Jar or the Dining Hall.
 High School students receive $100 a semester while college students receive $150 a semester.
 Bonus Bucks left from the fall semester are transferred over into the spring semester.
 At the end of the spring semester, unused Bonus Bucks are non-refundable and cannot be transferred to the new academic year.

 For individuals who want to pay for a meal at the door, the meal prices for the Dining Hall are: